knroy/django-pds/README.md

 ]
 ```

 how to make it dynamic?
-How to send data with request or frontend and collect them in the API from the request and insert into the database?
+How to send data with request or from frontend and collect them in the API from the request and insert into the database?

 we need to change the `RestInsert` API View a little bit, here it goes: